rutek/dataclass/README.md

 }
 ```

-As next step pass main class name and received data, for example from received JSON to `Transform::to` method:
+As next step pass main class name and received data, for example from received JSON to `transform` method:

 ```php
 $data = '{